 TOP 10 GIRLS OF ANIME (SPECIAL MENTION) – CULT & PULP

-Essentially, I round out my Top 10 Girls of Anime with my roll call of cult and pulp favorites that fall short of the ongoing interest (typically as in more prolific art or cosplay) of my honorable mentions or the iconic (or idiosyncratic) status of my special mentions.
+And now we round out my Top 10 Girls of Anime with my roll call of cult and pulp favorites that fall short of the ongoing interest (typically as in more prolific art or cosplay) of my honorable mentions or the iconic status of my special mentions.

 (1) LUST – FULLMETAL ALCHEMIST (2003)